Bitcoin-ABC/bitcoin-abc/apps/token-server/README.md

 ## Development

-`npm start` to run locally
+`pnpm start` to run locally

 Note: you will have to adjust the `imageDir` param in `config` to test serving of static image files

 ## Note on secrets.ts

 You will need a secrets.ts file if you plan to run the server locally (or deployed).
-If you run `npm test` without a `secrets.ts` file, token-server will use `secrets.sample.ts`.
+If you run `pnpm test` without a `secrets.ts` file, token-server will use `secrets.sample.ts`.

 Some secrets are needed for integration testing.
 These are included in `secrets.sample.ts`.
 However, if you have your own `secrets.ts` file, then the tests will reference it (and fail if its `prod` key differs from `secrets.sample.ts`).